RoySegall/behat/README.md

 }
 ```

-This plugin implements a `beforeScenario` method to create user for testing.
+This plugin implements a `beforeScenario` method to a create user for testing.
 The `@runTestsInSeparateProcesses` and `@preserveGlobalState disabled`
 annotation needed by the PHPUnit testing framework for fire up a mink browser
 environment.

 ## Step definitions
 As mentioned above, the FeatureContext plugin is replacing the FeatureContext
 class.
 That class will keep all the step definition.
-The behat module will
-provide all the basic step definitions.

 The default step definitions defined in a trait.
 In this way other modules could
 provide more step definition and your FeatureContext could leverage them.

 ## Cucumber files
-By default all the feature files for will be located at MODULE/src/Features.
-In
+By default all the feature files will be located at MODULE/src/Features.
+In the
-the future, you could specify other folder location in the plugin definition.
+future, you could specify other folder location in the plugin definition.

 ## Running the tests
 There are two ways to run the tests.
 One way is using the UI under